 The town of Darjeeling lies in the foothills of the Indian Himalayas, where some of the highest peaks in the world can be viewed, including Mount Kanchenjunga and Mount Everest.
 The vista is one of rolling hills, valleys, and forests that contain thousands of species of flora and fauna, including beautiful rhododendrons and wild orchids, and animals such as monkeys, tigers, leopards, jackals, otters and the endangered pangolin, to name just a few.
 There are more than six hundred species of birds.
 Situated at altitudes between 1,000 to 7,500 ft (300 to 2,300 m), the tea gardens of Darjeeling benefit from fresh, clean air and rich, well-drained soil.
 The climate is variable, with periods of sunshine, light breezes and frequent cloud.
 During the monsoon season the area is shrouded in a constant mist.
 The hills can be traversed by way of the Darjeeling Himalayan Railway (also known as the 'toy train'), a narrow gauge railway that runs from New Jalpaiguri to Darjeeling.

-Darjeeling tea is harvested periodically between March and October, producing leaves with different characteristics depending on when they have been plucked.
+Darjeeling tea is harvested periodically between March and November, producing leaves with different characteristics depending on when they have been plucked.
 The 'first flush' is the first plucking period that usually occurs from mid-March until May; these leaves produce a light-coloured liquor, with a floral scent and mild astringency.
-The 'second flush' is carried out between the end of June until August; leaves plucked at this stage produce a full-bodied cup with an amber hue and the delicate musky flavours and aroma that Darjeeling teas are famed for.
+The 'second flush' is carried out between the end of June until mid-July; leaves plucked at this stage produce a full-bodied cup with an amber hue and the delicate musky flavours and aroma that Darjeeling teas are famed for.
 The 'third flush', or 'autumn flush' occurs between October and November, after the monsoon season; tea from this harvest is darker, more full-bodied, and flavours are less delicate.
 Leaves are sometimes plucked in between the three main harvests, and timings of all harvests are dependent on weather conditions.

 There is no doubt that Darjeeling tea is something very special, so it's no surprise it is one of the world's most expensive teas.
 How it is served depends on personal taste, as well as the characteristics of a particular tea.
 Darjeeling black teas can be taken with the addition of milk, lemon or sugar, but the subtle and delicate muscatel flavours are best appreciated when served without, particularly with first and second flush teas.
 It is important not to over-steep the brew.